DinoChiesa/Apigee-nodejs-KVM-upsert/README.md

 [deleting](https://cloud.google.com/apigee/docs/reference/apis/apigee/rest/v1/organizations.environments.keyvaluemaps.entries/delete),
 and
 [getting](https://cloud.google.com/apigee/docs/reference/apis/apigee/rest/v1/organizations.environments.keyvaluemaps.entries/get)
 KVM entries.
-Notably, there is no "Update entry".
-Therefore, when updating a value, you need to first delete the existing entry, then insert the new entry value.
+Notably, there is no primitive for "insert the entry if it does not exist, or update the entry if it exists".
+Aka [Upsert](https://www.google.com/search?q=upsert).

 Therefore to get "upsert" behavior, which implies either insert or update, depending on whether there is an existing entry, you can use a sequence like
 this:

-1. read the entries
+1. query the target entry
-2. if there is an existing entry of the desired name, delete it
+2. if the target entry does not exist, insert the entry with the desired value, and quit.
-3. insert the entry with the desired name
+3. if the existing value is different than the desired value, delete it and insert the entry with the desired value.

 # Try it yourself